 On the side, I continued writing books and producing videos.
 Being right along the Jefferson River helped focus and shape the vision for the budding nonprofit organization, Jefferson River Canoe Trail.
 I also wanted to do more teaching.
-We started offering internships through Hollowtop Outdoor Primitive School, LLC, using a trailerhouse next door to the store as intern housing.
-In the fall of 2004, after brainstorming ideas with my interns, I launched Green University® LLC, to expand to a blend of wilderness survival skills, alternative home-building, sustainable living, and green business development.
-The following spring, we tore down and recycled the trailerhouse, and started building a passive solar, super-insulated stone house for the internship program, using mostly recycled materials.
+We started offering internships through Hollowtop Outdoor Primitive School, LLC, using a trailerhouse next door to the store as student housing.
+In the fall of 2004, after brainstorming ideas with the students, I launched Green University® LLC, to expand to a blend of wilderness survival skills, alternative home-building, sustainable living, and green business development.
+The following spring, we tore down and recycled the trailerhouse, and started building a passive solar, super-insulated stone house for the Immersion Program, using mostly recycled materials.

 One consequence of not having an emotional self was that I had become accustomed to experiencing life from an outside perspective.
 I was hyper-aware of my resume and how things appeared to other people.
 While I love my house, and it is definitely built to suit my personality, I'm also aware that it is a marketable asset.
 It looks good on the cover of my book.
 It would look good on any poltical brochure that I might one day create.
 So would my wife and kids.